jkim3360/student-toy-app/README.md

 Your goal in this assignment is to build a REST-ful API using Rails and then create a React App that successfully retrieves data from your API.
 You will:

-- Create a `students app` that has the ability to read all and/or read one student(s).
+- Create a `students-app` that has the ability to read all and/or read one student(s).
 - Connect to your API with a React frontend.
 - Style your app.
 - Deploy your app (Rails API + React client).